 To signify its authenticity, and significance in Civic’s history, each Type R Limited Edition sports a special plaque affixed to the center console with the build number (Euro model shown above).

-While we don’t know what the future holds in store for the Civic Type R in 2022 and beyond, we do know that if we had the funds available in our piggy bank, and we managed to be one of the lucky few to attain ownership, a new 2021 Honda Civic Type R Limited Edition would be in our driveway.
+While we don’t know what the future holds for the next Type R’s availability in 2022 and beyond.
+Yet we do know that if we had the funds available in our piggy bank, and we managed to be one of the lucky few to attain ownership, a new 2021 Honda Civic Type R Limited Edition would be in our driveway.

-Features, specifications, MSRP (not including destination, taxes, license, and other charges), and launch dates for U.S. market models are subject to change without notice
+Features, specifications, and launch dates are subject to change without notice

-News sources, photos and video courtesy of Honda Motor Co., Ltd., Honda Motor Europe Ltd., and American Honda Motor Co., Inc.
+News sources and photos courtesy of Honda Motor Co., Ltd., Honda Motor Europe Ltd., and American Honda Motor Co., Inc.